sarahalfa/my-codef-site/content/_index.md

 Space remains a mystery.
 We know that the Milky Way itself is between *100,000 and 150,000* light years across.
 The universe itself is another matter.

-This site has been designed to provide a quick read to the latest scientific discoveries on our universe.
+This site has been designed to provide a quick read to the latest scientific discoveries on our universe as well as regular book reviews to allow you to deepen your knowledge.

 You can also read more about new discoveries in science by heading [to places](https://science.nasa.gov/).